foreverphoenix/the-phoenix-flavour/content/lotf/documentation/_index.md

 Because of [Scrambled Bugs](https://www.nexusmods.com/skyrimspecialedition/mods/43532), you will no longer be able to underfill soul gems: For instance, if you have no Empty Lesser Soul Gems in your inventory, a captured lesser soul will be lost rather than placed in an Empty Greater Soul Gem.
 The same mod will also make it so your *best* arrows or bolts are equipped upon switching to a ranged weapon instead of your *worst* (which is vanilla behaviour).

+I am personally a big fan of [Simple Dual Sheath](https://www.nexusmods.com/skyrimspecialedition/mods/50049) so that all equipped weapons are properly shown on the player and NPCs.
+This required the [XP32 Maximum Skeleton](https://www.nexusmods.com/skyrimspecialedition/mods/1988) replacer as well as [Project New Reign - Nemesis Ultimate Behavior Engine](https://www.nexusmods.com/skyrimspecialedition/mods/60033).
+I also chose to add the mod [Draw 2](https://www.nexusmods.com/skyrimspecialedition/mods/45579) so that equip/unequip animations match the weapon positions.
+Since I did not include the full XPMSSE and RaceMenu with NiOverride there will be no save bloat.

 And finally horses were improved by [Simple Horse Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/50250).
 Most horses are set them to Cowardly and Protected, meaning they flee combat and can only be killed if the player deals the killing blow.
 Speed, stamina, and handling were also improved.

 ### Quests & NPCs